Notice of Pre-AIA or AIA Status

 and acquiring the distance image with an image resolution not exceeding N x K in accordance with the emitting order, the reflected light information, and the receiving time corresponding to the reflected light information ([0038] N set of scan lines may be summed to form an image frame).

-Regarding Claim 16: Zhu discloses the detection method according to claim 15.
+Regarding Claims 6 and 16: Zhu, in view of Simpson, teaches the detection device according to claim 5 as well as the detection method according to claim 15.
 Zhu further discloses wherein at least two of the emitting units correspond to a same receiving unit in the light receiving module so that the reflected light information of the emitted light of the at least two of the emitting units that is reflected form the detected target is received by the same receiving unit (Figs. 5 and 6, each pixel of the transmitter array has 4 VCSELs, and each pixel of the emitter array is directly mapped to each pixel of the detector array.
 For example, the top left pixel in the transmitter array of Fig. 5 has four VCSELs shaded in, and this top left pixel corresponds to the top left pixel in the detector array of Fig. 6, which is shaded in and has only one SPAD).

-Regarding Claim 14: Kirillov discloses the detection method according to claim 11.
-Kirillov further discloses the light emitting module comprises at least one emitting array and the light receiving module comprises at least one receiving array (Fig. 1A, photodetector array 17, that is linear and vertically arranged, and [0030] the light sources of the illumination unit are arranged vertically forming a linear array).
+Regarding Claims 3 and 13: Zhu, in view of Simpson, teaches the detection device according to claim 1, as well as the detection method according to claim 11.
+Zhu further discloses that the light emitting module comprises at least one emitting array (Fig. 5) and the light receiving module comprises at least one receiving array (Fig. 6).

-Kirillov does not disclose that the number of rows of the emitting array is M and the number of columns if the receiving array is N.
+They do not expressly teach that the number of rows of the emitting array is M and that the number of columns of the receiving array is N.

 Conclusion